Koodous/docs.koodous.com/docs/yara/androguard.md

 }
 ```

-Of course, this filter does not indicate that the application send SMSs, but maybe receive o use an screen to send some type of SMS.
+Of course, this filter does not indicate that the application send SMSs, but maybe receive or use an screen to send some type of SMS.

 # Permissions